Estate Planning & Inheritance Tax Resources

 The rules surrounding PETs have resulted in many people wanting to make gifts long before they die.
 The problem in practice is that they do not want to give up control over the assets concerned.
 A common example is a person giving their house away but continuing to live in it rent-free.
 Such gifts are known as 'gifts with a reservation of benefit'.
 The taxman does not accept that a true gift has been made so the 'gift' remains subject to Inheritance Tax even if the taxpayer dies more than 7 years later.

-The effective rates of tax on the excess over the nil rate band for PETs are:
+The effective rates of tax on the excess over the nil rate band for PETs is:

 - 0 to 3 years before death 40%